 Originally formed in 1990, with just one team to our name, we are a self-funding junior football club from Gravesend, Kent and have now grown in size to currently have teams in all age groups ranging from Under 8’s through to a senior adult team.
-We are also proud to boast that since 2010/2011 season we have established a Pan-Disability Team as well, whilst in our 21st season we also welcome our first ever girls team to the club.
-Most of our teams play their football in the North Kent Junior Football League, but we also have teams playing in the Bexley and District Football League.
-Our girls team will play in the Kent Girls and Ladies Football League and our adult team compete in the North Kent Sunday League whilst our Pan-Disabilty team play in the Kent Adult Disability League.
+We are also proud to boast that for four seasons from the 2010/2011 season we established a Pan-Disability Team (who would go on to become League Champions in the 2012 / 2013 season) whilst in our 21st season we also welcomed our first ever girls team to the club (who would go on to become the first ever Real Gima team to represent the club in a Kent F.A.
+Cup Final in 2015).
+Our junior teams play their football in the North Kent Youth Football League, but we also have teams playing in both the Maidstone and Selkent Football Leagues.
+Our girls team play in the Kent Girls and Ladies Football League and our adult team compete in the North Kent Sunday League.

 The club is also a current holder of the FA Charter Standard Award, which we first achieved in 2009 and have continued to attain each year since.